23 Oct 2025

 Emotionally Focused Therapy (EFT)

-Developed by Dr. Sue Johnson, EFT helps partners recognise the underlying attachment needs beneath conflict.
-Rather than focusing on surface arguments, it targets the “dance” of pursuit and withdrawal dynamics.
+Developed by Dr. Sue Johnson, EFT is one of the most well-researched and evidence-backed approaches for treating attachment-related distress13 in relationships.
+It is particularly effective for couples caught in anxious-avoidant dynamics: rather than focusing on surface arguments, it targets the waves of pursuit and withdrawal dynamics.
 The goal is to transform reactive patterns into emotional accessibility.

-Therapists slow interactions, label emotional triggers (“You feel rejected when they pull away”), and help each partner express vulnerability instead of protest.
-EFT shows success rates above 70% in improving trust and reducing relational distress in couples with insecure attachment.
+Therapists slow interactions, label emotional triggers, and help each partner express vulnerability instead of protest.
+Studies show EFT success rates above 70%14 in improving trust, emotional security, and relationship satisfaction.
+For many couples with insecure attachment patterns, EFT is considered a first-line treatment.

 Attachment-Based Cognitive Behavioural Therapy (AB-CBT)

-This approach combines CBT’s structured methods with attachment theory.
-It helps individuals recognise how early beliefs (“I’ll be abandoned,” “I don’t need anyone”) drive current reactions.
-AB-CBT helps to replace maladaptive attachment schemas with flexible ones.
+This approach combines15 CBT’s structured methods with attachment theory.
+It helps individuals recognise how early beliefs (“I’ll be abandoned,” “I don’t need anyone”, etc.) drive current reactions.
+AB-CBT helps to replace maladaptive attachment schemas with more flexible ones.

 It works through thought-emotion mapping, journaling, and behavioural experiments — such as gradually tolerating vulnerability, practising healthy boundaries, or delaying avoidance impulses.